 A simple terracotta pot works well for most rubber plants.

 Rubber tree plants should be fertilized from early spring to fall.
 Fertilize once a month with a houseplant fertilizer (a balanced NPK is fine) – but make sure you follow the box’s dilution and administration directions.
 Be sure not to over-fertilize the rubber plant.

 Here are some of the basic fertilizers that work well for rubber plants:

 Rubber tree plants are pretty hardy and can technically be pruned at any time of year – but they respond best to pruning in late spring or early summer.
 This is also an excellent time to take cuttings since they typically root faster and have a better success rate.
-Here are some quick steps to pruning your rubber tree plant when the time comes.
+Here are some rubber tree plant care in pruning your plants when the time comes.